makrai/notes/koromilas21-multimod-emo-survey.md

     * for the audio modality, a SincNet, a neural architecture that tends to replace CNNs in audio feature extraction [29], is used
-    * Before concatenating the feature vectors, self-attention is calculated on the unimodal sequences in order to identify informative segments.
+    * Before concatenating the feature vectors, self-attention is calculated on the unimodal sequences in order to identify informative segments
 * a range of different ideas that deliver promising results.
 The first one is
   * [57]: the authors break down the emotion recognition problem to three sub-tasks in order to extract direct and relative predictions
     * they concatenate the different feature representations and separate emotion recognition to the following tasks:
     1. multimodal local ranking task, the model is presented with two short segments randomly selected within a video and is tasked with determining whether there was an increase or decrease in emotional intensity.
-In this way, a binary classification task is created.
+In this way, a binary classification task is created
-    2. global ranking task, which uses the previous results of local rankings to infer global emotion ranks using a Bayesian skill rating algorithm.
+    2. global ranking task, which uses the previous results of local rankings to infer global emotion ranks using a Bayesian skill rating algorithm
     3. direct-relative fusion.
-The global emotion ranks are incorporated with the raw multimodal inputs to estimate final emotion intensities.
+The global emotion ranks are incorporated with the raw multimodal inputs to estimate final emotion intensities

 * multimodal representation learning, [58] is one of the crucial works
   * not concentrate on finding an efficient way to fuse information.
 The